eunchong0204/OLD_bios611_project1/README.md

 Bios 611 Project1
+(I changed the data to be analysed from Breast cancer proteomes to IMDB movie ratings data
 =================
-Breast Cancer Proteome Analysis
+IMDB MOVIE RATINGS ANALYSIS
 -------------------------------

-This repo will eventually contain an analysis of Breast Cancer Proteomes
+This repo will eventually contain an analysis of IMDB movie ratings data.

 Using This Project
 ------------------